benspaulding/django-faq/README.txt

 ============================================

-This application provides the ability to create and manage topics and lists of Frequently Asked Questions (FAQs) in Django_ applications.
+This application provides the ability to create and manage topics and lists of Frequently Asked Questions (FAQ) in Django_ applications.

 .. _Django: http://www.djangoproject.com/